What to do after a car accident

 Will my rates go up after I’m involved in an accident?

-If it's determined that the accident was your fault, your rates will likely go up when your policy renews.
+If it's determined that you were at fault for the accident, your rates will likely go up when your policy renews.
 However, you could avoid this rate increase if your provider offers accident forgiveness.
 Not all insurance companies charge you more for accidents that weren't your fault — but some do.
-Check with your insurer for more details.
+Learn more about how accidents impact insurance rates.